shah7014/next-apis/README.md

 ### Next-API

-- This ia NextJs 15 project focusing on API devleopment with mongo db databse
+- This is a NextJs 15 project focusing on API devleopment with mongo db database

 - APIs we have created:-